Codes Dictionary

 3.4.3.
 Consumption and Savings of the Government

-The consumption expenditures of the government (i.e. transfers in nature) are first divided between individual consumption expenditures (expenditures that benefit specific individuals, mostly health and education) and collective consumption expenditures (expenditures that benefit the community as a whole).
+The consumption expenditures of the government (i.e. transfers in nature) are first divided between individual consumption expenditures (expenditures that benefit specific individuals, mainly health and education) and collective consumption expenditures (expenditures that benefit the community as a whole).

 Net of Consumption of Fixed Capital